The main pillars of FPOC – First Point of Contact

 Similarly, without the right data, you never know if you’re getting better: 57% of people report being unsure or not having enough knowledge of what to measure in order to indicate their customer experience strategy is getting better.

 CRM is an acronym for Customer Relationship Management.
-CRM systems allows businesses to manage, automate, and undertake improvements to their Customer Experience.
+These systems allows businesses to manage, automate, and undertake improvements to their Customer Experience.
 CRM helps to get more visibility of the client base which eventually helps in designing the strategy needed for long-term profitability.
 The software comes equipped with an adept record-keeping system with precise financial reporting.
 CRM improves a company’s customer service practices, helping employees respond and resolve clients’ queries.
 For example, an entrepreneur can track customers’ complaints through CRM and take proper actions against it.

 FCR is an acronym for First Contact Resolution.